cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 ## View and vote on proposals

-In our case, the proposal ID is `1`.
+In your case, the proposal ID is `1`.
 You can query the proposal with the following command:

 ```sh
 $ simd query gov proposal 1